So You Weren’t Invited—Here’s How to Not Spiral (or Crash the Party)

 A psychologist’s guide to FOMO.POV: You’re scrolling through Instagram when you come across a picture that your friend just posted.
 In it you see them, along with five other friends, all posed with their drinks at dinner.
 You like the picture, but you're obviously feeling left out.
 Your friends apparently had a party and they didn’t invite you?
 What the actual eff.

-The best way you can describe your feelings is as follows: FOMO.
+The best way you can describe your feelings is as follows: FOMO with a side of, Why does everyone hate me?
 You get the sense that everyone is hanging out without you, and it’s lonely as hell.
 You don’t know whether your lack of invitation was intentional or a simple miscommunication, but either way you feel like you’re a loser with no friends—even though you’re not.

 That said, losing your cool over this situation, ruminating, or thinking, I hate myself, is sorta normal.
 Whether you found out about the thing that happened without you via group chat, Insta, or a friend who let it slip, the key is to process your feelings without letting them get you down.
 Here’s how to do exactly that.